guillecade22/ShotBot/README.md

    * [Authors](#authors)

 ## What is this?
-Robowaiter is a small autonomous robot designed specifically for serving shots (drinks) in a bar setting.
-This innovative project aims to revolutionize the way drinks are served by leveraging robotics technology.
-With its compact size and intelligent navigation system, Robowaiter can maneuver through crowded bar spaces with ease, delivering shots efficiently and autonomously.
+ShotBot is a small autonomous robot designed specifically for serving shots (drinks) in a bar setting.
+This project aims to create a new way for serving drinks by leveraging robotics technology.
+With its compact size and navigation system, ShotBot can maneuver through crowded bar spaces, delivering shots autonomously.
 Additionally, it is equipped with a camera for facial recognition and voice recognition capabilities, enhancing its interaction with customers.

 ## Requirements
 For running this code, you need to install these languages and libraries: